Geometry and combinatorics via right-angled Artin groups: The extension graph and its properties

-If $H<G$ are groups with $G$ finitely generated and $[G:H]<\infty$, then with respect to any finite generating sets for $G$ and $H$, the inclusion of $H$ into $G$ is a quasi--isometry on the level of Cayley graphs, as is readily verified.
-It follows that if $G$ and $H$ are finitely generated groups, and both $G$ and $H$ contain a finite index subgroup isomorphic to $K$, then $G$ and $H$ are quasi--isometric.
-In this case, we say that $G$ and $H$ are \emph{commensurable}.
-Like quasi--isometry, commensurability is an equivalence relation on groups.
-It is well known that commensurability of groups is a strictly finer equivalence relation than quasi--isometry.
-For instance, one can take closed hyperbolic $3$--manifolds whose volumes are not rational multiples of each other.
-Then, the corresponding fundamental groups are both quasi--isometric to hyperbolic space, but are not commensurable ~\cite{GdlH88}.
+If $H<G$ are groups with $G$ finitely generated and $[G:H]<\infty$, then with respect to any finite generating sets for $G$ and $H$, the inclusion of $H$ into $G$ is a quasi-isometry on the level of Cayley graphs, as is readily verified.
+It follows that if $G$ and $H$ are finitely generated groups, and both $G$ and $H$ contain a finite index subgroup isomorphic to $K$, then $G$ and $H$ are quasi-isometric.
+In this case, we say that $G$ and $H$ are \emph{commensurable} .
+Like quasi-isometry, commensurability is an equivalence relation on groups.
+It is well known that commensurability of groups is a strictly finer equivalence relation than quasi-isometry.
+For instance, one can take closed hyperbolic $3$-manifolds whose volumes are not rational multiples of each other.
+Then, the corresponding fundamental groups are both quasi-isometric to hyperbolic space, but are not commensurable ~\cite{GdlH88}.
 Even among right-angled Artin groups, commensurability is a strictly finer equivalence relation (see~\cite{Huang18,CKZ19}).

-It is easy to produce pairs of non--isomorphic graphs which give rise to commensurable right-angled Artin groups.
+It is easy to produce pairs of non-isomorphic graphs which give rise to commensurable right-angled Artin groups.
 For instance, consider a graph $\gam$ and $v\in V(\gam)$.
-There is a surjective homomorphism $A(\gam)\to\bZ/2\bZ$ that sends $v$ to the nontrivial element in $\bZ/2\bZ$ and sends the remaining vertices to the identity.
+There is a surjective homomorphism $A(\gam)\longrightarrow\bZ/2\bZ$ that sends $v$ to the nontrivial element in $\bZ/2\bZ$ and sends the remaining vertices to the identity.
 It is an exercise in combinatorial group theory for the reader to prove that the kernel of this homomorphism is isomorphic to $A(\Lambda)$, where $\Lambda$ is obtained by taking two copies of $\gam$ and identifying them along $\st(v)$.
 If $v$ is not central in $A(\gam)$ then it is easy to see that $\Lambda$ and $\gam$ fail to be isomorphic graphs, but $A(\gam)$ and $A(\Lambda)$ are clearly commensurable.
-This construction can be repeated \emph{ad infinitum}, generally producing infinite families of non--isomorphic graphs whose associated right-angled Artin groups are all commensurable.
+This construction can be repeated \emph{ad infinitum}, generally producing infinite families of non-isomorphic graphs whose associated right-angled Artin groups are all commensurable.

 There are pairs of graphs which give rise to commensurable right-angled Artin groups, but for which a commensuration between them is less obvious.
 The reader is challenged to prove for themself that the groups $A(P_4)$ and $A(P_5)$ are commensurable, where as before $P_4$ and $P_5$ denote the paths of length three and length four respectively (cf.~\cite{CKZ19}).
 The fact that $A(P_4)$ and $A(P_5)$ are commensurable also shows that the extension graph is hopeless as a complete commensurability invariant.
 Again, the reader is encouraged to convince themself that the extension graphs of $P_4$ and $P_5$ are not isomorphic to each other.
 It turns out that in both cases, the corresponding extension graphs are trees, and what distinguishes them in their isomorphism type is the location of degree one vertices.